pk2795/MEAN_Demo/ReadMe.md

 ### Evaluation criteria
 * Demo of implementation
   * Implementation should be demo-able in a web browser via a url (Go / No go)

+* Maintainability
+  * Componentised code
+  * Ease of merging back the code
+  * Adherence to guidelines and recommendations
+  * Light-weight application

+* Closeness of UI implementation to LoFi or HiFi screenshot(s)

+* In case of implementation from LoFi, what are the UI control-level or detail-level implementations done e.g. text boxes, input masks, data entry validations, list of values etc.

+* Code quality
+  * SCA violations
+  * Duplication
+  * Unit test implemented (Y/N)?
+Report should be available
+	   * Statement coverage
+	   * Branch coverage
+	   * UI coverage